 UK, EU head for supper showdown over Brexit trade deal

-BRUSSELS (AP) — Leaders of Britain and the European Union will meet Wednesday for a dinner that could pave the way to a post-Brexit trade deal — or tip the two sides toward a chaotic economic rupture at the end of the month.
+BRUSSELS (AP) — The leaders of Britain and the European Union were meeting Wednesday for a dinner that could pave the way to a post-Brexit trade deal — or tip the two sides toward a chaotic economic rupture at the end of the month.

 Early-morning comments from both sides insisting that it was for the other to compromise only highlighted the difficult task ahead for U.K. Prime Minister Boris Johnson and European Commission President Ursula von der Leyen.
-Within just a few hours they would need to unstick negotiations that are deadlocked on key aspects of the future relationship.
+They have just a few hours over a multi-course meal to unstick negotiations that are deadlocked on key aspects of the future relationship for the EU and Britain.

-British officials said they hoped political pressure from the top could break the logjam, but room was limited.
+British officials said they hoped political pressure from the top could break the logjam, but the two sides gave ominously opposing views of the main sticking points — and each insisted the other must move to get a deal.

-“Unless we see some movement on the EU side, then it will be very difficult,” U.K. Cabinet minister Michael Gove told Times Radio.
+“A good deal is still there to be done," Johnson insisted.
+But he told lawmakers in the House of Commons that the bloc's demands that the U.K. continue to adhere to its standards or face retaliation were not "terms that any prime minister of this country should accept.”

 The U.K. left the EU on Jan.
 31 after 47 years of membership, but remains within the bloc’s tariff-free single market and customs union until the end of the year.
 Reaching a trade deal by then would ensure there are no tariffs or quotas on trade in goods on Jan.
 1, although there would still be new costs and red tape for businesses.